superlinked/VectorHub/docs/use_cases/retrieval_from_image_and_text.md

 The outcomes of these experiments open up several intriguing questions for further investigation.
 Here are a few key areas to explore:

-1. The potential of other transformer-based architectures in improving results.
-For instance, [Data-Efficient Image Transformers](https://arxiv.org/pdf/2012.12877.pdf), utilize knowledge distillation and inductive biases from ConvNets for training.
-Would such models offer superior performance?
-2. A closer look at [various image-captioning models](https://huggingface.co/models?other=image-captioning) to assess the quality of captions they generate, particularly in relation to the size of the models.
+1. A closer look at [various image-captioning models](https://huggingface.co/models?other=image-captioning) to assess the quality of captions they generate, particularly in relation to the size of the models.
 How does the caption quality vary with the complexity of the models?
-3. An examination of the consistency of ConvNets' performance across diverse datasets.
-Do these networks consistently perform well across various data environments, or does their effectiveness vary depending on the specific dataset?
+2. How well does GPT-4 perform in the task of image captioning?
+3. What criteria should be employed to appropriately evaluate the effectiveness of modalities and determine if captions effectively convey image content for retrieval purposes?

 ## Conclusion

-The experiments conducted in this project demonstrate that Transformer models are highly effective feature extractors for textual data.
+The experiments conducted in this project demonstrate that Transformer models are highly effective feature extractors for both textual and image data.
 State-of-the-art image-captioning models have proven to be excellent in annotating images and ensuring consistency across similar concepts.
 ConvNets, with their inherent inductive biases, emerge as robust feature encoders for image data.
 Moreover, the use of jointly trained text and image encoders appears to offer significant advantages in data embedding tasks involving multiple modalities, compared to the use of separately trained encoders and their combinations.
+Typically, BLIP and OpenCLIP models serve as reliable options for embedding data that involves both image and text modalities.

 ## Contributors